Glossary of technical writing terms

 unordered list

-A list in which the sequence of items is not important.
+An unordered list is a list in which the sequence of items is not important.
 Sometimes, an unordered list is a bulleted list.
-See also numbered list; ordered list.
+Refer also to numbered list; ordered list; run-in list.

 usability

-A quality attribute that assesses how easy user interfaces are to use (according to Jakob Nielsen, www.useit.com/alertbox/20030825.html).
+Usability is a quality attribute that assesses how easy user interfaces are to use (according to Jakob Nielsen, www.nngroup.com/articles/usability-101-introduction-to-usability/).
 Usability is specified by five quality components: learnability, efficiency, memorability, errors, and satisfaction.
-See also accessibility.
+Refer also to accessibility.

 user analysis